Using commodity codes and related additional codes in the Customs Declaration Service

 You can search for the additional codes — but these are also shown as tariff measures in the trade tariff tool.
 Where an additional code is needed it will be displayed against the commodity code information.

-Data Element 6/17: VAT or excise additional code
+Data element 6/17: national additional code

-This Data Element is used to declare measures that apply to the goods, for example, Excise Duties, VAT reduced rates or VAT zero-rating.
+This data element is used to declare measures that apply to the goods (for example, excise duties, VAT reduced rates or VAT zero-rating).

-Where it is needed you must enter a code in Data Element 6/17.
+Where it is needed you must enter a code in data element 6/17.
 Find more information in Group 6: Goods Identification of the Customs Declaration Service UK Trade Tariff Volume 3 Import Declaration Completion Guide.

-Where this type of code is not needed you can leave Data Element 6/17 blank.
+Where this type of code is not needed you can leave data element 6/17 blank.

 VAT zero-rating

-For exports, where goods are being zero-rated for exports, you should enter VATZ in Data Element 6/17.
+For exports, where goods are being zero-rated for exports, you should enter VATZ in data element 6/17.

 Tax types

-Once you’ve found the correct commodity code, you can use this to find the tax type codes and enter it in Data Element 4/3.
+Once you’ve found the correct commodity code, you can use this to find the tax type codes and enter it in data element 4/3.

 When making a declaration into Northern Ireland the tax type used will depend on the risk status of the goods and the rate of Customs Duty that applies.
 Find more information on Declaring goods you bring into Northern Ireland ‘not at risk’ of moving to the EU.